2011-07-05Operations in the SQL Sever execution plan

 - Top

-Aborts the underlying operations when the desired number of rows was fetched.
-See also “Querying Top-N Rows” in Chapter 7.
+Aborts the underlying operations when the desired number of rows has been fetched.
+See also “Querying Top-N Rows”.